tirimia/hush/README.md

 A convenient and extensible interface for fetching secrets from external password managers.

+## Motivation

+Most of us use a password manager of sorts to store secrets.
+Getting the contents of such secrets while we are in Emacs can get annoying and will cause a context switch.

+This library was created to make the process smoother and customizable to anyone's needs.

 ## Installation
 Either download [the library](hush.el) to your `load-path` or use straight/your-favorite-package-manager
 ```emacs-lisp